saidureg/batch-4-assignment-4_Car-shop-client/README.md

 - React.js
   -Ant Design
 - `yarn` or `npm` installed globally on your system.
-- MongoDB (running locally or a connection string for a cloud database like MongoDB Atlas)
+- MongoDB and Mongoose (running locally or a connection string for a cloud database like MongoDB Atlas)
 - Visual Studio Code
 - TypeScript (installed globally via npm install -g typescript)